How Soon After Feeding Sourdough Starter Can I Use it (Simple Guide)

 Published Categorized as Sourdough Starter

-How soon after feeding sourdough starter can i use it
+How soon after feeding sourdough starter can i use it (simple guide)

 When Should I Use a Starter for Sourdough Bread?

-The best time to use your sourdough starter, is once it has peaked.
+The best time to use your sourdough starter is once it has peaked.
 This is normally achieved 3 to 4 hours after it has been fed.

 Maintaining sourdough starter at cooler temperatures can mean that they may take longer to reach their peak.
 Once it has achieved a good rise, the starter will remain there for a couple hours, and then collapse.